Pushkar524/Examination_Seat_Allotment_system/README.md

    - Navigate to "Invigilators" and upload invigilator CSV/Excel or add manually

 3. **Generate Allotment:**
+   - **Option A - Automatic Allotment:**
      - Go to "Seat Allotment" page
      - Click "Generate Allotments" button
      - System automatically assigns seats to all students
+   - **Option B - Visual Seat Selection:**
+     - Go to "Visual Seat Selection" page
+     - Select a room from the dropdown
+     - Click on seats in the grid to select them (like bus booking)
+     - Click "Next" and select students to assign
+     - Click "Assign Seats" to finalize
+   - **Option C - Smart Allotment (Recommended):**
+     - Go to "Smart Allotment" page
+     - Select segregation criteria (Department or Year of Joining)
+     - Choose seating pattern:
+       - Criss-Cross: Alternates students from different groups (prevents cheating)
+       - Linear/Strict: Fills one group completely before next
+     - Set students per bench (2 or 3)
+     - Optionally select specific rooms or use all available
+     - Click "Start Smart Allotment"
+     - System automatically:
+       - Segregates students by selected criteria
+       - Applies chosen seating pattern
+       - Assigns invigilators to rooms
+       - Shows warnings for rooms without invigilators

 4. **Assign Invigilators:**
    - Navigate to "Assign Invigilators" page